rpardela/TestScriptGenerator/README.md

    example call: <br>
    `await tg.generateTestForFuncAsyncResolve(libToTest.sumFunc, 1, 3);`

-   The functions that generate scripts (generateTestForFunc + Async) always return values like the original functions (tested).
+   The functions that generate scripts (generateTestForFunc + Async) always return values like the original (tested) functions.
 This allows you to permanently define script generation, and if you don't need scripts then set the 'generateFiles' parameter to **false**

 4. Run js file with test generator<br>
    `node demo.js`

    After running, you will get a new ....test.js file in the ./testScripts directory

-# <br>Demostration
+# <br>Example

 The _demo.js_ file contains a sample call to the script generator that runs on the _libToTest.js_ test library.